 Types of warts include:

-- Flat warts.
+Flat warts.
 These are about the size of a pinhead, are smoother than other kinds of warts, and have flat tops.
 Flat warts may be pink, light brown, or yellow.
-Most kids who get flat warts have them on their faces, but they can also grow on arms, knees, or hands and can appear in clusters.
+Most kids who get flat warts have them on their faces, but they can grow anywhere and can appear in clusters.

-- Plantar warts.
-Found on the bottom of the foot, plantar warts can be very uncomfortable — like walking on a small stone.
+Plantar warts.
+Found on the bottom of the foot, plantar warts can be very uncomfortable, and feel like you're walking on a small stone.

-Simply touching a wart on someone doesn't guarantee that you'll get one, too.
-But the viruses that cause warts are passed from person to person by close physical contact or from a surface that a person with a wart touches, like a bathmat or a shower floor.
+HPV viruses that cause warts can be passed from person to person by close physical contact or from touching something that a person with a wart touches, like a towel, bathmat, or a shower floor.
 (You can't, however, get a wart from holding a frog or toad, as kids sometimes think!)

 The length of time between when someone is exposed to the virus that causes warts and when a wart appears varies.
 Warts can grow very slowly and may take weeks or sometimes longer to develop.

 Warts will often go away on their own but can take from several months to a couple of years to do so.
 A doctor might decide to remove a wart if it's painful, interferes with activities because of discomfort, or is embarrassing.

 There are different ways of removing warts, including: